 Routine and Expected visits might include venues such as museums and swimming pools.
 Such external providers are required to carry out a risk assessment of their own premises and activities.
 They must then implement appropriate measures to ensure that their activities are safe.
 There is no need for Visit Leaders to request copies of these risk assessments.

-Sample risk assessments can be found within the toolkit.
+Sample risk assessments can be found within the Toolkits section of the website.